glops/playwright-rpi4/readme.md

-# Dockerfile for playwright on raspberry pi 4
+# Dockerfile for playwright-python on raspberry pi 4

-This dockerfile demonstrate how to install playwright on raspberry pi 4.
+This dockerfile demonstrate how to install playwright-python on raspberry pi 4.

 I tested it only on ubuntu 20.04 64bits on rpi4.
 It may work on other raspberries.